 Reduction of leave

 So when is the holiday shortened?
-If you are on parental leave or sick leave for a whole year, you are not entitled to any holiday.
+So if you are on parental leave or sick leave for a whole year, you are not entitled to any leave.
 If you are on parental leave or sick leave for part of the year and you work for at least 12 weeks, then you are entitled to at least 32/52 weeks of leave (12 or more weeks of work + 20 weeks of sick leave or holiday credit).

 In the case of unexcused absence from work, the employee may have eight hours of leave reduced for each shift so missed.